jchitpin/reproduce-efm-paper-2022/README.md

 ## Acknowledgements

-This work was supported in part by [grant] from [agency].
+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery grant RGPIN-2019-0660 to T.J.P.
 J.G.C. was supported by an NSERC CREATE Matrix Metabolomics Scholarship and an NSERC Alexander Graham Bell Canada Graduate Scholarship.